-Governments that invest in alternative protein science, innovation and commercialization will become global leaders in reducing agricultural emissions, improving human health, protecting biodiversity and increasing food systems resilience.
+Governments that invest in alternative protein science, innovation, and commercialization will become global leaders in reducing agricultural emissions, improving human health, protecting biodiversity, and increasing food systems resilience.
 As the world’s foremost leader in alternative protein innovation, the United States should become the global leader in promoting international cooperation in this area.
 Doing so would make an enormous contribution to meeting the long-term goals of the Paris Agreement while also advancing U.S. economic interests and global sustainable development.

 Are only high-income countries like the U.S. interested in alternative proteins?

-No. Interest in alternative proteins is growing rapidly around the world, including in low and middle income countries.
+No. Interest in alternative proteins is growing rapidly around the world, including in low and middle-income countries.
 For instance, the world’s first cultivated meat research center was created in Maharashtra, India; plant-based meat, egg, and dairy products are available in 800+ locations in Sub-Saharan Africa via Infinite Foods; and the Brazilian government and Amazonas State are collaborating with GFI-Brazil to connect indigenous crops with the rapidly growing alternative protein sector and spare the rainforest from further environmental harm.

 Will alternative proteins push people in low and middle-income countries away from traditional vegetarian diets into more greenhouse gas-intensive diets?

 Highly unlikely.
 Consumers of traditional vegetarian diets are extremely unlikely to want to eat alternative proteins that taste like meat, egg, and dairy.
-There is very little risk of tempting this population to switch from a traditional vegetarian foods to alternative proteins.
+There is very little risk of tempting this population to switch from traditional vegetarian foods to alternative proteins.
 However, for much of the world, increasing meat consumption is aspirational.
-As incomes rise, meat consumption also increases, and alternative proteins can help fill this gap with significant less impact on the climate, forests, and oceans than conventional animal products.
+As incomes rise, meat consumption also increases, and alternative proteins can help fill this gap with significantly less impact on the climate, forests, and oceans than conventional animal products.
 In order to increase global access to alternative proteins, infrastructure investments in low and middle income countries are needed, particularly cold-chain technology.

 What U.S. federal agencies are currently involved in alternative proteins?